PhoenixTales/phoenix-docs/mechanics/stealth.md

 ##### Seventh Sense

-In the sources the same skill is sometimes referred to as the "Sixth" sense and sometimes as a "Seventh" sense, which most likely was just a mistake.
-But due to both of these terms appearing in the Alpha we could use this by adding a "seventh" sense as an upgrade to the "sixth" sense.
+In the sources the same skill is sometimes referred to as the "Sixth" sense and sometimes as a "Seventh" sense, which most likely was just done by accidents, as these two terms are often mixed up.
+But due to both of these terms appearing in the Alpha we could use this by adding a "seventh" sense as an additional skill.
-While the sixth sense is focused on sight and enables the player to *see* what usually cannot be seen, the seventh sense may enable the player to *hear* what usually cannot be heard.
-In this way it could develop the regular sound perception of the stealth mode further in that it amplifies NPC noices, making them louder and much more recognisable, while  dampening ambient sounds even more than it is the case in stealth mode, while music turns completely off; the player would then be able to hear rustling grass, sniffing animals and monsters even when they are more or less far away.

-By increasing the Gamma, the seventh sense with its audio advantage could come with a visual disadvantage.
-It makes sense to only use it for a specific purpose and thereby we show how in order to use his seventh sense and focus on the sounds, his other senses have to be suppressed to some degree.

 #### Dark Sense